|

 Kong have appeared in numerous other RKO

-pictures, most notably a couple of Cary
+pictures, most notably in a couple of Cary

 Grant's screwball comedies, Bringing Up